Yichen-Z/CIS536/readme.txt

         #                 # this is a complete line and can be processed as usual
         #                 print(process(text))
-    Changed to reading line by line instead with read_file
+    Changed to reading line by line instead with read_file New issue: spaCy lemmatizer nlp pipeline is now much slower even on a smaller text file compared to Checkpoint 1 Lemmatization time:  3.898629903793335
+            Next iteration needs to return to chunking so spaCy can process as much of the text as possible

+To run the script file checkpoint_01.py: (continued from instructions for main.py)
+    5) To sample or not:
+        To run the script on the first n lines of the original text file
+            a) Line 31, set ROWS = n
+            b) Ensure line 170's sample_text(FILEPATH) is NOT commented out - ensure it will run To run the script on the entire original file
+            a) Line 32, set SAMPLE_FILE to the path of a copy of the original text file
+            b) Ensure line 170's sample_text(FILEPATH) will NOT run - comment it out

+    6) Double check:
+        Ensure the following will run (NOT commented out) Line 175: change_to_lowercase(SAMPLE_FILE)
+            Line 176: regex_replace()
+            Line 179: lemmatize_file()
+            Line 184: make_corpus_dictionary()
+            Line 185: build_unigram()